-- When a Hanover High School student fails a course with a numeric average of 50% or higher, the student may attend a summer school program approved in advance by the administration at the student's expense. - The failing course grade and the summer school grade will appear on the student's transcript, however, the summer school grade will not be included in the GPA calculation. - Students may earn up to 15 credits total in approved summer school programs that will count toward a Hanover High School diploma. - Any student that successfully completes a summer school course with less than a numeric grade of 80 must successfully complete a departmental evaluation conducted by the respective Director.
-Students who fail such an evaluation may be required to repeat a course for credit. - Students enrolled in summer school course(s) must request that grades be forwarded to Hanover High School - Students may enroll in a maximum of two summer school courses for credit in any one summer. - Students who fail a course and achieve a numeric average below 50% are not eligible to enroll in a summer school course for credit and must repeat the course.
+- When a Hanover High School student fails a course with a numeric average of 50% or higher, the student may attend a summer school program approved in advance by the administration at the student's expense. - The failing course grade and the summer school grade will appear on the student's transcript, however, the summer school grade will not be included in the GPA calculation. - Students may earn up to 15 credits total in approved summer school programs that will count toward a Hanover High School diploma. - Students enrolled in summer school course(s) must request that grades be forwarded to Hanover High School